Loading

 Your Child's Attendance Home > School Life > Resources For Families > Your Child's Attendance

-Your Child's Attendance QuestionnaireNorfolk County Council is reviewing school attendance across Norfolk and looking at ways to support both families and schools to help children flourish by going to school regularly.
-We know that attending school has a big input into children's outcomes but we also know that things can sometimes make it hard for parents and carers to get their children. their views on school attendance.
-The responses to the questionnaire will be used to find out about
+Your Child's Attendance QuestionnaireNorfolk County Council is reviewing school attendance across Norfolk and looking at ways to support both families and schools to help children flourish by going to school regularly...
+We would like to hear from as many parents and carers in Norfolk as possible to understand their views on school attendance

 School Attendance Home > School Life > Resources For Families > School Attendance